BinarCode/laravel-restify/docs-v2/content/en/index.md

 category: Getting Started
 ---

-Laravel Restify is an extraordinary tool for building robust, modern API.
-And, it will become a breeze to do that.
+Laravel Restify is an extraordinary tool inspired from [Laravel Nova](https://nova.laravel.com/) for building robust, modern API.
+If you already have an application built with Laravel Nova, you can transfer your data to Laravel Restify using basically the same resource classes content.

+If you don't have an application written with Nova, you can start with Laravel Restify from scratch and get a powerful API in a few minutes.

 ## Features